openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Entity that issues verifiable Credentials.
 Also called Issuer.
 In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

-# Use Cases

-This is a non-exhaustive list of sample use cases.

-## Issuer Initiated Issuance - Same Device {#use-case-3}

-While browing university's home page, the user finds a link "request your digital diploma".
-User  clicks on this link and is being redirected to a digital Wallet application.
-The Wallet notifies the user that an issuer offered to issue a diploma Credential.
-User confirms this inquiry and is taken to the university's Credential issuance service's user experience.
-After authenticating at the university and consenting to the issuance of a digital diploma, the user is sent back to the Wallet, where she can check the successful creation of the digital diploma.

-## Issuer Initiated Issuance - Cross Device (with information pre-submitted by the User) {#use-case-4}

-The user is starting a job at a new employer.
-An employer has requested the user to upload certain documents to the employee portal.
-Few days later, the user receives an email from the employer notifying her that the employee Credential is ready and asking her to scan a QR code to retrieve it.
-User scans the QR code with her smartphone, which opens her Wallet.
-Meanwhile, the user has received a text message with a PIN code to her smartphone.
-After entering that PIN code in the Wallet for security reasons, the user confirms the Credential issuance, and receives Credential into the Wallet.

-## Issuer Initiated Issuance - Cross Device & Deferred {#use-case-5}

-The user wants to obtain a digital criminal record.
-She vists the local administration's office and requests the issuance of the official criminal record as digital Credential.
-After presenting her ID document, she is asked to scan a QR code with her wallet.
-She is being told that the actual issuance of the Credential will take some time due to necessary background checks by the authority.

-In the Wallet, the user sees indication that issuance of the digital record is under way.
-A few days later, the user receives a notification from her Wallet app that requested Credential was successfully issued.
-When the user opens the Wallet, she is asked whether she wants to download the Credential.
-She confirms and the new Credential is retrieved and stored in the Wallet.

-## Wallet Initiated Issuance during Presentation {#use-case-1}

-A user comes across a verifier app that is requesting the user to present a Credential, e.g., a driving license.
-The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet determines an issuer capable of issuing the lacking Credential and upon user consent sends the user to the issuer's user experience (web site or app).
-Upon being authenticated and providing consent to issue the Credential into her Wallet, the user is sent back to the Wallet.
-The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

-## Wallet Initiated Issuance during Presentation (requires presentation of additional Credentials during issuance) {#use-case-2}

-A user comes across a verifier app that is requesting the user to present a Credential, e.g., a university diploma.
-The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet than offers the user a list of issuers, which might be based on an issuer list curated by the Wallet provider.
-The user picks the university she graduated from and is sent to that university's user experience (web site or app).

-The user logs in to the university, who determines that the respective user account is not verified yet.
-Among multiple identification options, the user chooses to present identity Credential from her Wallet.
-The user is sent back to the Wallet where she consents to sharing requested Credential(s) to the university.
-The user is sent back to the university user experience.
-Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a verifiable Credential.

-Upon providing consent, the user is sent back to the Wallet.
-The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 # Overview

 This specification defines the following mechanisms to allow Wallet applications used by the End-User to request Credential issuers to issue Verifiable Credentials via the Credential Endpoint: